lingping-fuzzy/meta-heuristic-for-fECG/README.md

 ## Reproducibility

-(if you have higher version of PlatEMO) follow this
+(if you have higher version of PlatEMO) follow this otherwise goes to Esay-TO-GO

     step 1: move the code file [Fetal_problem.m] to the folder of [Problem]->PlatEMO. step 2: modify the code of file [Fetal_problem.m] for the Path to the dataset [ICA]